10 Unconventional Relationship Tips How to Stop Overthinking in a Relationship

 4. Have Some “Me” Time Every Day

 You’ll probably want to avoid those long, silent moments when all the noise in your head overwhelms you.
 However, this is not when you should run from being alone.
-Have some “me” time every day, unplug your brain from the TV and phone, and emerge yourself in constructive thoughts.
+Have some “me” time every day, unplug your brain from the TV and phone, and immerse yourself in constructive thoughts.

 It’s not until you’re left alone that you can fully tone down and rest your mind.
 Still, don’t expect that overthinking to stop all by itself.
 Since the absence of every distraction will tempt your addictive behavior to repeat, your “me” time is perfect for practicing control over your thoughts.